lardemua/atlascar2/Readme_update.md

     </include>
 ```
 4: Open rviz and it should be working

 ## 2: Point Grey Flea2 camera

+1: Know the IP addresses of the camera, which are:
+  *

 ## 3: Sick LD MRS LIDAR